theQRL/theqrl.org/content/blog/2022/techniques-for-efficient-post-quantum-finance-part-2-signature-aggregation/index.md

 {{< image "./images/game.png" >}}

-## When is aggregation advantageous?
+## When is Aggregation Advantageous?

 ### Compact Aggregation: To glue or not to glue?